Cobfish/HOWL-Test/HOWL.md

 Day \#622 9:00am 21st Oct 2025
 ***Major Order*** | A2-10-3 Secure Ground Around **Hellmire** is issued | Objective: Liberate/Control (12:33pm UTC 21st Oct 2025\)
 Dispatch: NEW MAJOR ORDER.
-Following weeks of preparation, SEAF forces stand at the brink of liberating the Terminid Hive World, Oshaune.
+Following weeks of preparation, SEAF forces stand at the brink of liberating the Terminid Hive World, **Oshaune**.
 The offensive will launch from Gloom Base Alpha on **Hellmire**.
 The Helldivers are ordered to prepare for the impending offensive by liberating **ERATA PRIME** and **ESTANU** to better protect **Hellmire** from Terminid attacks upon it.
 (12:34pm UTC 21st Oct 2025\)
 Assault Division: ***Spore Burst Strain*** U6A divides into 2 groups \[U6A, U6C\] (02:57pm UTC 21st Oct 2025\)
 Assault Division: ***Spore Burst Strain*** U6C deploys to **Estanu** (02:57pm UTC 21st Oct 2025\)
 **Erata Prime** Region 2 Old Chemland Town has fallen to Humans (04:15pm UTC 21st Oct 2025\)